ObjectVision/GeoDMS/README.md

 granted by an additional written contract for support, assistance and/or development

 # Contact
-Feel free to contact us for support on landuse modeling, transport modeling or geographic scientific computing type projects.
+Feel free to contact us for support on landuse modeling, transport modeling or geographic scientific computing.

 Company: Object Vision BV
 Email:    [info(at)objectvision.nl](mailto:info@objectvision.nl)